 While vaccination continues to provide the best protection against COVID-19, treatments are now widely available to help prevent serious illness in persons with mild or moderate COVID-19 who are at increased risk for severe outcomes.

 The Test to Treat program provides a convenient option for timely access to lifesaving COVID-19 treatments, which

 must be started within a few days of when your symptoms begin in order to work.
 Through the Test to Treat program, you can be tested for COVID-19, see a health care provider, receive a prescription for a medication (if you are eligible), and have the prescription filled—all in one location.

-Many Test to Treat locations have telehealth options, so, if you have a positive COVID-19 test you can get evaluated by a health care professional through a virtual appointment to see if a treatment is right for you.
+Many Test to Treat locations have telehealth options, so you can get evaluated by a health care professional through a virtual appointment to see if a treatment is right for you.